 Mr. Speaker, when we look at the language around the regulations, it says, “After seeking the advice of the Joint Council, the Minister may make any regulations that are necessary for carrying out the purposes and provisions of this Act...”.

-The amount of activity that will be regulated by these regulations is of major concern.
+The amount of activity that would be regulated by these regulations is of major concern.
 Of course, as parliamentarians know, regulations do not come back before the House when they are being developed.

 When we come back to one of the five conditions that talked about meaningful co-creation and meaningful involvement, I would argue that the joint council is not the body that represents that meaningful co-creation.
-The joint council is made up of nine people, four are appointed by the government, four are recommended by first nations, but the minister still gets to do the appointments so the minister still makes the decision, and the minister appoints the chair of the joint council.
+The joint council would be made up of nine people, four appointed by the government, four are recommended by first nations, but the minister would get to do the appointments, so the minister would still make the decision, and the minister would appoint the chair of the joint council.